Jack-Lin626/notes/wpa_supplicant.md

 ctrl_interface=DIR=/run/wpa_supplicant GROUP=wheel
 update_config=1
 ```
 `/run/wpa_supplicant` can configure interface and connect to Wifi.
 You can set `GROUP=wheel` to any group you like, or ignore it.
 The file need to be created by root, placed under /etc/wpa_supplicant/, and named it anything ended with .conf.
-Then we need set `update_config` to 1 so that we can interate wpa_supplicant with wpa_cli.
+Then we need set `update_config` to 1 so that we can interact wpa_supplicant with wpa_cli.

 Then, for the network part.
 You have three ways to finish this part.
 The first one is editting the config file directly.
 The second choice is using wpa_cli.
 The third one is using `wpa_passphrase`

-##### Editting configure file:
+##### Editting the config file:
 This is the most direct way to achieve our goal.
 syntax:
 ```text